-To perform these actions for various devices, the interrupt system must have detailed information about each available interrupt.
-Except for default settings, this information is provided in the device description files.
-The default settings are used if no device description file has been specified.
+To simulate device-specific interrupts, the interrupt system must have detailed information about each available interrupt.
+This information is provided in the device description files.

-For information about device description files, see Selecting a device description file, page 33.
+For information about device description files, see Selecting a device description file, page 38.

 Using the interrupt system